 (B) The costs of the planned action are reasonable.

-(d) If the program improvement plan is not approved, the Department notifies the local area of the decision and provides assistance to address the issues resulting in the plan disapproval.
+(d) If the program improvement plan is not approved, the Office notifies the local area of the decision and provides assistance to address the issues resulting in the plan disapproval.

-(6) Upon approval of the program improvement plan by the Department, Unawarded Incentive Grant funds shall be made available in accordance with OAR 589-020-0260 for technical assistance/program improvement to those local areas whose performance for any of the 17 core performance indicators falls below 80% of the negotiated performance level.
+(6) Upon approval of the program improvement plan by the Office, Unawarded Incentive Grant funds shall be made available in accordance with OAR 589-020-0270 for technical assistance/program improvement to those local areas whose performance for any of the 17 core performance indicators falls below 80% of the negotiated performance level.

-(7) If failure to meet performance as defined in (2)(a), (3) and (4) of this OAR continues for a second consecutive year, the Department shall take corrective action which may include development of a reorganization plan through which the Department may:
+(7) If failure to meet performance as defined in (2)(a), (3) and (4) of this OAR continues for a second consecutive year, the Office shall take corrective action which may include development of a reorganization plan through which the Office may:

 (a) Require the appointment and certification of a new local board (consistent with the criteria established under WIA Section 117(b);